-- Fixed product discount - a fixed discount for selected product only.
+- Fixed product discount - a fixed discount for selected products only.

-Coupon expiry date - optionally select the day when the coupon is no longer active.
+Coupon expiry date - optionally select the day when the WooCommerce coupon is no longer active.

 Minimum/maximum spend - this option allows you to enter the minimum or maximum value of your coupon order (which is a subtotal needed to use the coupon).
 Remember that the amount is set before tax calculation.